dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 ### Pre-requisites for installation of the CSI Drivers

-On upstream Kubernetes clusters, make sure to install
+On Upstream Kubernetes clusters, make sure to install
 * VolumeSnapshot CRDs - Install v1 VolumeSnapshot CRDs
-* External Volume Snapshot Controller with the correct version
+* External Volume Snapshot Controller

 #### Volume Snapshot CRD's
 The Kubernetes Volume Snapshot CRDs can be obtained and installed from the external-snapshotter project on Github.
 Manifests are available [here](https://github.com/kubernetes-csi/external-snapshotter/tree/v5.0.1/client/config/crd)